seburbandev/chuckle-cli/README.md

 3. Restart your terminal to apply changes.

-### Windows Installation
+### Windows installation

-1. Open PowerShell with administrator rights and navigate to the cloned repository directory if you haven't already done so:
+1. Open command prompt or powershell with administrator rights and navigate to the cloned repository directory if you haven't already done so:

     ```sh
     cd chuckle-cli